 - A new trial is granted after the initial case ends in a mistrial

 As you can see, the rules are not quite the same for misdemeanors and felonies.
 The Simmrin Law Group can help you understand the differences.
-Contact us today to get information from a member of our team.
-You can call (310) 997-4688 to get started.

 Exceptions to the Speedy Trial Rules in California